 If you are not going to use Federal Student Aid (Federal Grants, Federal Student Loans, and/or Federal Student Employment) please notify the Financial Aid Office and they will waive the respective requirements.

-If you are receiving Veteran’s Benefits, please contact the Financial Aid Office to fill out the appropriate paperwork.
+If you are receiving Veteran’s Education Benefits, please contact the Financial Aid Office to fill out the appropriate paperwork.

 - If you are interested in a Federal Work Study (FWS) position click here for more information.

 - If you want anyone else to be able to see or talk about your Financial Aid information with the Financial Aid Office (e.g. parent(s), spouse, etc.), you must fill out a Permission to Release Information form (click here for more information).